-(9) Office of the Deputy Mayor for Education. - $47,636,841 (including $25,336,440 from local funds, $115,000 from private funds, and $22,185,471 from federal payment funds for COVID relief);
+(9) Office of the Deputy Mayor for Education. - $47,636,841 (including $25,336,440 from local funds, $115,000 from private funds, and $22,185,401 from federal payment funds for COVID relief);

-(10) Office of the State Superintendent of Education. - $704,594,290 (including $230,905,422 from local funds, $5,629,909 from dedicated taxes, $367,931,054 from federal grant funds, $1,623,198 from other funds, $146,996 from private funds, $17,500,000 from federal payment funds requested to be appropriated by the Congress under the heading “Federal Payment for School Improvement” in the Fiscal Year 2022 Federal Portion Budget Request Act of 2021, and $40,000,000 from federal payment funds requested to be appropriated by Congress under the heading “Federal Payment for Resident Tuition Support” in the Fiscal Year 2022 Federal Portion Budget Request Act of 2021 for the purposes specified in section 3004(b) of the Scholarships for Opportunity and Results Act, approved April 15, 2011 (125 Stat 200; D.C.
-Official Code § 38-1853.04(b)) and $40,857,711 from federal payment funds for COVID relief); provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: , the Access to Quality Child Care Fund, the Charter School Credit Enhancement Fund, the Child Development Facilities Fund, the Common Lottery Board Fund, the Community Schools Fund, the Early Childhood Development Fund, the Healthy Schools Fund, the Healthy Tots Fund, the School Safety and Positive Climate Fund, the Special Education Enhancement Fund, the Statewide Special Education Compliance Fund, the Student Enrollment Fund, the Student Residency Verification Fund, and the Early Childhood Educator Pay Equity Fund;
+(10) Office of the State Superintendent of Education. - $702,954,290 (including $229,265,422 from local funds, $5,629,909 from dedicated taxes, $367,931,054 from federal grant funds, $1,623,198 from other funds, $146,996 from private funds, $17,500,000 from federal payment funds requested to be appropriated by the Congress under the heading “Federal Payment for School Improvement” in the Fiscal Year 2022 Federal Portion Budget Request Act of 2021, and $40,000,000 from federal payment funds requested to be appropriated by Congress under the heading “Federal Payment for Resident Tuition Support” in the Fiscal Year 2022 Federal Portion Budget Request Act of 2021 for the purposes specified in section 3004(b) of the Scholarships for Opportunity and Results Act, approved April 15, 2011 (125 Stat 200; D.C.
+Official Code § 38-1853.04(b)) and $40,857,711 from federal payment funds for COVID relief); provided further, that any funds that are not expended by December 31, 2021 pursuant to section 4202 of the Fiscal Year 2022 Budget Support Act of 2021, approved on first reading July 20, 2021 (engrossed version of Bill 24-285), shall be transferred to the Office of Victim Services and Justice Grants for the Access to Justice program; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: , the Access to Quality Child Care Fund, the Charter School Credit Enhancement Fund, the Child Development Facilities Fund, the Common Lottery Board Fund, the Community Schools Fund, the Early Childhood Development Fund, the Healthy Schools Fund, the Healthy Tots Fund, the School Safety and Positive Climate Fund, the Special Education Enhancement Fund, the Statewide Special Education Compliance Fund, the Student Enrollment Fund, the Student Residency Verification Fund, and the Early Childhood Educator Pay Equity Fund;

 (11) Special Education Transportation. - $107,781,984 from local funds; provided, that, notwithstanding the amounts otherwise provided under this heading or any other provision of law, there shall be appropriated to the Special Education Transportation agency under the direction of the Office of the State Superintendent of Education, on July 1, 2022, an amount equal to 10 percent of the total amount of the local funds appropriations provided for the Special Education Transportation agency in the budget for the District of Columbia for Fiscal Year 2023 (as adopted by the District), and the amount of such payment shall be chargeable against the final amount provided for the Special Education Transportation agency for Fiscal Year 2023; provided further, that amounts appropriated under this paragraph may be used to offer financial incentives as necessary to reduce the number of routes serving 2 or fewer students;